 “So what?” you may ask.
 Is this such a big deal?

 I believe it’s all too easy whilst businesses and their teams are working so hard to get back to any kind of normality, particularly when they are struggling to recruit staff, that some of the softer elements of leadership get forgotten.

 Pre pandemic I remember reading a statistic from UK research that stated that 78% of employees didn’t feel recognised!
 That to me is a pretty shocking – and sad – statistic.

 And yet employee recognition can have a massive impact on productivity, on customers’ experience, and on staff retention.

-I know I’ve written about employee recognition many times before, but here are 6 of my own, thoughts on saying thank you:
+I know I’ve written about employee recognition many times before but here are 6 ideas for employee recognition and saying thank you:

 - Saying thank you will have far more impact if you’re specific; what are you thanking them for, what impact that has had on the team, for your customers, for the business, etc.

 - Ensure your thanks extends to those beavering away behind-the-scenes.
 Your grounds and building maintenance teams, your housekeepers or cleaners, your finance team.
 All these people have an impact on your customers’ experience, either directly or indirectly, and ultimately on your business success.

 - Make your thank you’s personal and appropriate for the individuals.
 What would they appreciate most?
 Public recognition?
 A handwritten note from you or your owner/managing director?
 The opportunity to leave an hour earlier to tend to a personal matter?
 A small token gift relevant to an interest or hobby?
 Apart from the last idea, none of these cost; it’s never about the money.
 It’s the thought that counts.